HOT-Media/programming_foundations/lesson_6_slightly_larger_programs/tic_tac_toe_bonus_feature_3.md

-The computer currently picks a square at random.
+The comput er currently picks a square at random.
 That's not very interesting.

 Let's make the computer defensive minded, so that if there's an immediate threat, then it will defend the 3rd square.